-As with any business growing beyond the start-up phase, once a property portfolio gets to a certain size, it can become too difficult for all but the most dedicated self-manager to manage alone.
+As with any business growing beyond the start-up phase, once a buy to let property portfolio gets to a certain size, it can become too difficult for all but the most dedicated self-manager to manage alone.

 In this blog post, I look at the different models landlords can use to manage their portfolios as they expand, in a way that achieves economies of scale and without unnecessary complexity.

-- Getting organised to manage a rental portfolio
+- Getting organised to manage a growing property portfolio

-- Four management models for a rental portfolio
+- Four management models for a buy to let portfolio

 The private rented sector in England is highly regulated.
 There are lots of bits of paper that landlords need to get, issue to renters and renew when the time come.
 Other bits of paper need to be signed and kept securely.
 It can be easy for landlords to get in a muddle and lose things if they’re doing it themselves.